 The particle の is an essential particle.
 Although much can be said about it, this lesson will solely be about its most important usage, which is its role as an attribute marker.
-We attribute details to almost everything in our day to day life, and in Japanese, this particle is what makes the phrases we describe said attributes possible.
+We attribute details to everything, and in Japanese, this particle is what makes these attribute phrases possible.

 Notice how in all the examples below, の helps qualify the noun that follows.

 To slide on top of ice.

 New York winters are really cold, isn't it?

 To burn the tip of one's fingers.